Isaiah

 Person of Isaiah

 Isaiah is married.
 His wife’s name is not mentioned, but what she does is.
 She is called “the prophetess” (Isa 8:3).
 They have two sons.
 The names of these two sons are also mentioned.
 These names have a prophetic meaning.
-The youngest one is called “Maher-shalal-hash-baz” (Isa 8:3), which means “swift is the booty, speedy is the prey”.
+The youngest is called “Maher-shalal-hash-baz” (Isa 8:3), which means “swift is the booty, speedy is the prey”.
 The oldest is called “Shear-jashub” (Isa 7:3), which means “a remnant will return”.

 Political Background

-Some typical expressions
+Some characteristic expressions

 * Isa 1:4; 5:19,24; 10:20; 12:6; 17:7; 29:19; 30:11,12,15; 31:1; 37:23.